JulienVanelian/godot-rand-utils/README.md

 A collection of RNG (Random Number Generator) utilities for the Godot Engine.

 ## Why?
-I felt like I was missing RNG utilities while working on my game, so I started working on this addo, and kept adding methods others might need!
+I felt like I was missing RNG utilities while working on my game, so I started working on this addon, and kept adding methods others might need!

 ## Features
 This addon provides: